 There are many credit cards targeting people who haven’t yet reached good scores (or any scores at all), including a few decent options.
 Here are my personal favorites:

-The Secured Mastercard® from Capital One is a wonderful option for building credit, no matter if you’re new to credit or rebuilding it after making some credit card mistakes.
+The Capital One Platinum Secured Credit Card is a wonderful option for building credit, no matter if you’re new to credit or rebuilding it after making some credit card mistakes.
 I love this card—it has dragged my credit out of the hole I once dug it into.
 It’s a secured card, so it’s easy to get with any credit situation.
 You pay a required deposit (up to $200) and get a credit line ($200 or more).
 After six months of on-time payments, Capital One automatically reviews your credit limit and may increase it.
 This is good for your credit score if you keep your spending at the same level.
 After building a history of on-time payments, you may be able to upgrade to one of the issuer’s rewards cards.

 Alternatively, you can apply for the Capital One Platinum Credit Card, which is very similar to the Secured card, but requires no deposit.
 The card is designed for those with a limited credit history, and if you’re new to credit, you may have a good chance of getting approved.